cvmfs/doc-cvmfs/cpt-configure.rst

 will inevitably introduce a performance bottleneck and a single point of failure and should be only used if necessary.

-NSF export requires Linux kernel >= 2.6.27 on the NFS server.
+NFS export requires Linux kernel >= 2.6.27 on the NFS server.
 For instance, exporting works for Scientific Linux 6 but not for Scientific Linux 5.
 The NFS server should run a lock server as well.
 For proper NFS support, set ``CVMFS_NFS_SOURCE=yes``.
 On the client side, all available nfs